nicolorosso/ensemble_llms/README.md

 ## Data Preparation

 The following CSV files are the one used:
-- `scientific_papers.csv`: Contains scientific papers for context
+- `abstract_with_topics.csv`: Contains scientific papers for context
-- `antiscience-withlanguage-all-tweets.csv`: Contains tweets for classification
+- `antiscience-withlanguage-all-tweets.csv`: Contains tweets for classification (this one has been sent via e-mail)

 ## Configuration